zacharysyoung/gotxt/README.md

 0000000c
 ```

-Transforming between incompatible encodings, e.g. UTF-8→Latin-1, will generate an error and point to the beginning of the first incompatible byte (index-1).
+Trying to transform incompatible runes/chars between encodings, e.g. the kanji 界 (U+754C) to ISO-8859-1, will generate an error and point to the beginning of the first incompatible byte (index-1).
 Any portion of the input that was properly transcoded will be written to Stdout before the error message prints:

 ```none
 % echo 'Hello, 世界' | gotxt -out iso8859-1